gobwas/ws/README.md

 - No intermediate allocations during I/O
 - Low-level API which allows to build your own packet handling and buffers reuse logic
-- High-level wrappers and helpers around API in `wsutil` pacakge, which allows to start fast without digging the protocol internals
+- High-level wrappers and helpers around API in `wsutil` package, which allows to start fast without digging the protocol internals

 # Documentation